etrigeni/Library-database-creation-and-querying-SQL-ORACLE/README.md

 # Library-database-creation-and-querying

-Create and querying a database for a library using SQL/ORACLE.
+Create and query a database for a library using SQL/ORACLE.

 **Database Description**: